coinbase/salus/docs/configuration.md

 # The available options for the sarif_options keyword are:
 # 1) `include_suppressed: true/false` -This option allows users to include/exclude suppressed/excluded results
 #    in their sarif reports.
 Currently this is supported for NPM audit reports
+#
+# Additional options are also available for cyclonedx using the optional keyword: cyclonedx_options
+# The available options for the cyclonedx_options keyword are:
+# 1) `cyclonedx_project_name: string` -This option allows users to specify the cyclonedx report project name.
 reports:
   - uri: file://tests/salus-report.txt
     format: txt